hamidreza07/Real-time-Video-Mosaic/README.md

 ________________________________

+This repository contains code for real-time video mosaic generation.
+The original implementation included only stitching, but I have made significant changes to the repository by combining optical flow with stitching to improve the stitching results.
+I have also fine-tuned the parameters to enhance the stitching performance.

-There are both python3 and C++ code available.
-The C++ code has more features and sanity checks but the opencv version is obsolete.
-I recommend starting with python version.
-Since the steps are same as c++, the documentation of c++ still applies to the python version with some minor changes.
+Both Python3 and C++ versions of the code are available.
+While the C++ code offers more features and sanity checks, please note that the OpenCV version used in the C++ code is now obsolete.
+Therefore, I recommend starting with the Python version, as the steps remain the same as the C++ version with minor modifications.
 <b>Python3:</b>
 - opencv verion 4.4.0 (No cuda needed)